Flavor-packed bites of ricotta, peas, lemon and mint are easy, peasey solutions for dinner, lunch, breakfast and happy hour. How happy is that?

 Small plates are the darlings of restaurant menus.

 But this trend isn’t limited to restaurants.
-The challenge this month from The Recipe Redux is all about small plates.
-Healthified, of course.
-From eating outside for al fresco dining or a simple picnic to serving small bites at a bridal or baby shower or a graduation party, my fellow food bloggers are creating morsels to savor.
+From eating outside for al fresco dining or a simple picnic to serving small bites at a bridal or baby shower or a graduation party, cooks are creating morsels to savor.

 More doesn’t taste better, it’s just more